gulp-cookery/gulp-chef/README.md

 };
 ```

-First note that since "`file`" property is required, there is no need to check if "`file`" property was provided in plugin.
+First note that since "`file`" property is required, plugin can use JSON Schema validator to validate configuration, without checking the "`file`" property itself.

 Also note the "`sourcemaps`" options has alias "`sourcemap`", user can use both property name interchangeable, whereas the plugin needs only to deal with "`sourcemaps`".

 #### Extended Data Types

-Gulp-chef provides two extended data type for JSON Schema: "`glob`" and "`path`".
+Gulp-chef provides two extended JSON Schema data type: "`glob`" and "`path`".

 ##### glob

-A "`glob`" property can accepts a path, an array of paths, a glob, an array of globs, and optionally along with options.
+A "`glob`" property can accepts a path, a glob, an array of paths and/or globs, and optionally along with options.

 The following all are valid glob values: